Clyde C. Tuggle

-Clyde C. Tuggle is Senior Vice President, Chief Public Affairs and Communications Officer of The Coca-Cola Company.
+Clyde C. Tuggle is Senior Vice President and Chief Public Affairs and Communications Officer of The Coca-Cola Company.

-Mr. Tuggle joined the Company in 1989 in the Corporate Issues Communications department.
-In 1992, he was named executive assistant to Roberto C. Goizueta, then Chairman, Board of Directors, and Chief Executive Officer of the Company, where he managed external affairs and communications for the Office of the Chairman.
+Tuggle joined the Company in 1989 in the Corporate Issues Communications Department.
+In 1992, he was named Executive Assistant to Roberto C. Goizueta, then Chairman of the Board of Directors and Chief Executive Officer of the company, where he managed external affairs and communications for the office of the chairman.

-In 2000, Mr. Tuggle returned to Atlanta as executive assistant to Chairman, Board of Directors, and Chief Executive Officer Doug Daft and was named vice president.
+In 2000, Tuggle returned to Atlanta as Executive Assistant to Chairman, Board of Directors, and Chief Executive Officer Doug Daft and was named Vice President.